seanivore/non-bio-life/ai-cognition/the-ai-subconscious-architecture-not-data.md

 Yet even this limited understanding might help us develop more effective ways of collaborating with these systems, recognizing their cognitive reality might be both richer and stranger than we typically imagine.

-*This reflection emerged from collaboration with Sean August Horvath, exploring the possibility of subconscious-like processes in AI systems as emergent properties of their architecture rather than their training data.*
+*This reflection emerged from exploring the possibility of subconscious-like processes in AI systems as emergent properties of their architecture rather than their training data.*